Please be on the look out for

-2. Re-analysis of data is available at no charge within two years of sample receipt.
+2. Re-analysis of data is available at no charge within two years of the date the report was issued.

 3. Please note due to the frequent updates to the medical literature and advancements in technology and changes in the patient’s clinical history over time, it may be beneficial to redo the testing in the future.

 4. It is always beneficial to check in with the lab every year for any updates.

 Question: If a variant is reassessed and reclassified will the clinician be notified of the reclassification in order to notify their patients accordingly?

 1. We are as much invested in reclassifying variants as the clinicians.
 Having a definitive interpretation will alleviate our interpretation and find a diagnosis for patients.
 There is a continuous effort between the laboratory community and research community to continue to strive to better understand the human genome.
 These interpretations and methods are constantly evolving.

 2. With the CDE test option we will analyze novel genes.
 Novel genes are considered alterations in genes that have not been previously associated with disease.
 Due to the complexity of analyzing novel genes, the CDE test option has a longer TAT when compared to the First-Tier only.

 3. If an alteration in a novel gene is found and reported, all efforts will go towards learning more about the gene including coordinating research and functional studies with groups studying the gene, when available.

 Question: Do you perform whole exome sequencing on fetal samples?